-Cardiopulmonary Resuscitation Certification (CPR) is required for all students.
-The American Heart Association CPR - Health Care Provider course is required of all students in the nursing program (online courses are not accepted).
+Cardiopulmonary Resuscitation (CPR) certification completed through the American Heart Association or a provider who meets the ILCOR standards is accepted.
+The CPR course may be hybrid (online lecture with inperson hands-on skill demonstration) or face-to-face training.
+Online only CPR courses are not accepted.

 NYSED Office of Professions states, under the Professional Nurse Obligations, NYSED does not permit online CPR courses.
-Students must attend an NYSED Office of Professional Approved CPR course through the American Heart Association.
-CPR cards must be turned into the Nursing Clinical Coordinator by the deadline in order participate in mandatory clinical rotations.
+CPR cards must be turned into the Wellness Office by the deadline in order participate in mandatory clinical rotations.